 - In patients undergoing hemodialysis, to avoid rapid drops in topiramate plasma concentration, a supplemental dose of topiramate may be required.
 The actual adjustment should take into account the duration of dialysis period, clearance rate of the dialysis system being used, and the effective renal clearance of topiramate in the patient being dialyzed.

 - Trokendi XR can be taken without regard to meals.
 Swallow capsule whole and intact.
 Do not sprinkle on food, chew, or crush.

-- Trokendi XR (topiramate) extended-release capsules are indicated for prophylaxis of migraine headaches in adults and adolescents 12 years and older.
+- Trokendi XR (topiramate) extended-release capsules are indicated for prophylaxis of migraine headaches in patients 12 years of age and older.